ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 [ReVanced](https://revanced.app/) is a free modular patcher for Android apps such as YouTube.
 It can be used to create applications that have extra features and customizability, similar to how a browser extension works, but for apps.

-ReVanced Extended is a derivative project of ReVanced (not affiliated), mainly consisting of patches made for YouTube, YT Music, and Reddit.
+ReVanced Extended (aka RVX) is a derivative project of ReVanced (not affiliated), mainly consisting of patches made for YouTube, YT Music, and Reddit.
 It focuses on providing more features than the ReVanced patches.
+The founder of ReVanced Extended is [inotia00](https://github.com/inotia00), however there are several forks/adaptions of ReVanced Extended made by other developers.